SantoshSrinivas79/TVScriptGenerator/README.md

 ### GRU Recurrent Neural Network

 ```
-Jerry: Looking at Coffee shriks (meat) Nodoin [ a manager:] End Elaine: which, just shoot!!!
+**[Jerry and George are on the phone with Elaine] Jerry: I’ll be right there.
+Elaine: What happened?
+George:** Looking at Coffee shriks (meat) Nodoin [ a manager:] End Elaine: which, just shoot!!!
 Jerry and like I should have then you're in the ball!Jerry: Is there, sob.
 As she was my warring the crowd, the mau gang.
               You're going to you at eetthem for the door?
 Elaine: This is a packian around.
 And just coffee show
               ugly you what we're going to be home.
 New scene.Jerry : I bought breath not only think - I'm not mad.Jerry: Ah.
 You got the judior room.
 Jerry: They juice look of the word is sorry you.
 It's 1:30.Fabbull: Co-on.
 What is the pain?
 So look Ya
               you